Photo By knowlesgallery at istock

 Water Heater Maintenance and Repair Guides Their Lifespan

 Whatever kind of water heater you have, periodic maintenance and repair visits are essential to avoiding urgent repair needs.
 They also help the unit last longer.

 Your Water Heater Repair and Installation Experts in Boerne, TX

 No matter what kind of water heater system you have, you can reduce your water heater repair needs by having regular water heater maintenance performed.
 For some types of units, such as tankless water heaters, basic maintenance activities are critical to keeping them functioning properly.
-At bluefrog Plumbing + Drain + HVAC of San Antonio, we help our customers in Boerne, TX keep their water heater repair frequency down for greater peace of mind.
+At bluefrog Plumbing + Drain of San Antonio, we help our customers in Boerne, TX keep their water heater repair frequency down for greater peace of mind.
 Give us a call and we can help you, too.